Four Mistakes I Made in My SIBO Treatment (And How You Can Avoid Them)

-Starting treatment using a few SIBO friendly, gut supporting supplements - like a spore-based probiotic, collagen peptides, l-glutamine, or colostrum - would have done wonders for my overall health as well as my gut’s ability to handle a round of antimicrobials.
+Starting treatment using a few SIBO friendly, gut supporting supplements - like a spore-based probiotic (get 15% off the brand I use with code NINJA15), collagen peptides, l-glutamine, or colostrum - would have done wonders for my overall health as well as my gut’s ability to handle a round of antimicrobials.

 Antibiotics or antimicrobials aren’t the only option when trying to get rid of SIBO.

-Many practitioners start with changes to diet and adding in SIBO friendly probiotics in an attempt to crowd out the overgrowth, before going in with the heavy hitters (which can really damage the rest of the bacteria in your gut too).
+Many practitioners start with changes to diet and adding in SIBO friendly probiotics (which you can get for 15% off with the code NINJA15) in an attempt to crowd out the overgrowth, before going in with the heavy hitters (which can really damage the rest of the bacteria in your gut too).